wakatime/se_wakatime/README.md

 If your data is now shown in wakatime, enable the debug mode and study the *.wakatime.log* file.
 Make sure the **proxy** is setup correctly in the config file (or remove that line if you don't us a _proxy server_)

-You can also checkout the [link](https://github.com/wakatime/wakatime "wakatime CLI github page") for more information on the CLI client that is used.
+You can also checkout the [Wakatime GitHub page](https://github.com/wakatime/wakatime "wakatime CLI github page") for more information on the CLI client that is used.